wyattbartlett/template/projects/customer-db-c.md

 <img class="ui large rounded image" src="../images/customer-db-interface-c.png">

-I implemented a mock customer database interface in the C programming language for ICS 212 class, Program Structure.
+I created a mock customer database interface in the C programming language for ICS 212, Program Structure.
 The application has no GUI, but is designed to be used through the command-line interface (CLI).

-Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
-Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.
+When the application is started a menu is displayed prompting the user to choose one of several options.
+Options include:

+1. Add Record
+2. Modify Record
+3. Print Record
+4. Print All Records
+5. Delete Record
+6. Quit

+Implementation of the application took about a week.
+I was the sole author of this project, and it was written entirely in C. It was also the first program I have written that makes use of command-line arguments.

+Programming this application gave me a deeper understanding of pointers, including pointers to pointers and why they can be useful.
+The experience also engrained in me the importance of testing/validating user input, and handling unexpected input in an appropriate manner.

 Source: <a href="https://github.com/wyattbartlett/customer-database-interface-c"><i class="large github icon"></i>Check out my repo on GitHub.</a>